• Know the Risks

 If your students wear uniforms, think about taking donations for them to be able to participate in the dress-up (with permission).
 This money can go towards prizes for best outfits to help incentivize participation.

-Article by Stacey Tisdale / Activity Categories, Big Rig Activity, Distraction Activity, Impaired Activity, Nighttime and Drowsy Driving Activity, Ped and Bike Activity, Rail Activity, Seat Belt Activity, Social Distancing Activity, Speeding Activity
+Article by Stacey Tisdale / Activity Categories, Big Rig Activity, Distraction Activity, High School Activities, Impaired Activity, Junior High Activities, Nighttime Driving Activity, Ped and Bike Activity, Seat Belt Activity, Speeding Activity

 Filter activities: